amohapatra3/course-enroll-app/README.md

    - Click **Add subsection to cart** to add a specific course subsection to the cart.

 3. You will now see course information on the right-hand side of the page in the form of a list.
 This list of information represents the cart, and it will reflect the button(s) you clicked.
 For instance, the information you see when adding an entire course is high-level (course name and number, accompanied by a message indicating all sections and subsections are added).
-Information when adding a section or subsection is more specific.
+Information when adding a section or subsection is more specific, including details like location and timings.
 New additions will append to the end of the list.

 ---

 ### Removing from cart

 Click **Remove from cart** to remove courses from the cart.
+This operation will remove all instances (full course, section, subsection) of a course from the cart.

 ---